13 Fiber-Rich Foods for Gut Health and Lasting Fullness

-A high-fiber diet will bring many health benefits, such as lowering the risk of colon cancer, heart disease, and constipation.
+A high-fiber diet offers numerous health benefits, including lowering the risk of colorectal cancer, heart disease, and constipation.

-Fruits, vegetables, nuts and seeds are good sources of fiber.
-Especially avocados, lentils, and berries.
+Fruits, vegetables, legumes, and whole grains are excellent sources of fiber, especially avocados, lentils, and berries.

-As we know, fiber is an indigestible nutrient that is concentrated in most plant foods.
-A high-fiber diet will bring many health benefits, such as lowering the risk of colon cancer, heart disease, and constipation.
+Fiber is an indigestible nutrient concentrated in most plant-based foods.
+A high-fiber diet brings numerous health benefits, including lowering the risk of colon cancer, heart disease, and constipation.

-However, many people don't consume enough fiber.
-Eating more foods rich in both soluble and insoluble fiber can help increase our intake.
+Yet many people still do not consume enough fiber.
+Eating more foods rich in both soluble and insoluble fiber can help boost daily intake.

 an avocado cut in half on a table